TeyrCrimson/yolov7_pipeline/README.md

 Please execute the following instructions in order when setting up a new NVIDIA Jetson Xavier.

-1. Flash Ubuntu
+1. **Flash Ubuntu**

+    TODO

-1. Date & Time Adustment (if applicable)
+1. **Date & Time Adustment (if applicable)**

     In the event that the date and time on the NVIDIA Jetson Xavier device are inaccurate, please make sure to adjust them each time the device is rebooted.
 Otherwise, there may be complications during program installation and execution.

-1. External Disk Automount Configuration
+1. **External Disk Automount Configuration**

     Automount the SSD/HDD/SD card onto `/mnt/rootfs`.
 Ensure that the disk is of Linux File System type.

-    Identify the **UUID** and **file system type** of your drive by executing the following command:
+    1. Identify the **UUID** and **file system type** of your drive by executing the following command:
     ```bash
     sudo blkid
     ```

-    Create a mount point for your drive under the `/mnt` directory.
+    1. Create a mount point for your drive under the `/mnt` directory.
 In this example, we will use `/mnt/rootfs`.

     ```bash
     sudo mkdir /mnt/rootfs
     ```

-    Append the following line to the `/etc/fstab` file using your preferred text editor:
+    1. Append the following line to the `/etc/fstab` file using your preferred text editor:
     ```
     UUID=<uuid-of-your-drive>  <mount-point>  <file-system-type>  <mount-option>  <dump>  <pass>
     ```
     For example,
     ```bash
     UUID=eb67c479-962f-4bcc-b3fe-cefaf908f01e  /mnt/rootfs  ext4  defaults  0  2
     ```

-    Verify the automount configuration by executing the following command:
+    1. Verify the automount configuration by executing the following command:
     ```bash
     sudo mount -a
     ```

     For additional information and details, please refer to the following [link](https://www.linuxbabe.com/desktop-linux/how-to-automount-file-systems-on-linux).

-1. Docker Installation
+1. **Docker Installation**

     Before proceeding with the installation of Docker, ensure that no other versions of Docker are currently installed.
-If any are found, please uninstall them prior to continuing.
+If any are found, please **uninstall** them prior to continuing.
-    Download and install Docker for ARM using the following commands:
+    1. Download and install Docker for ARM using the following commands:
     ```bash
     sudo apt-get update
     sudo apt-get upgrade